India–Uruguay relations: Economic relations

 Bilateral trade between India and Uruguay totaled US$218.4 million in 2015, registering a growth of 28.1% over the previous year.
 India exported $204.3 million worth of goods to and imported $14.1 million worth of goods from Uruguay.
 The main commodities exported from India to Uruguay are chemicals, garments, vehicles, sound and image devices, pharmaceuticals, iron and steel, synthetic yarn, equipment and machinery.
 India's main imports from Uruguay are wool, leather and timber.
 India and Uruguay signed a Bilateral Investment Promotion and Protection Agreement (BIPPA) in February 2008.
 India and Uruguay signed a Bilateral Investment Promotion and Protection Agreement (BIPPA) in February 2008.
 Uruguay is a member of MERCOSUR and is part of the Mercosur-India preferential trade agreement which came into effect on 1 June 2009.

 Indian firm Tata Consultancy Services opened a Global Delivery Centre at Zonamerica in Montevideo in 2002.
 This was the company's first office in Latin America.
 India is becoming a significant trading partner of Uruguay; opportunities lying ahead are enormous.
 Another Indian IT firm Geodesic Ltd acquired a Uruguayan software company in Montevideo in May 2009.

-Arcelor Mittal acquitered CINTER S.A, a Uruguayan stainless steel tube producer, in December 2007.
+Arcelor Mittal acquired CINTER S.A, a Uruguayan stainless steel tube producer, in December 2007.
 Several firms owned by NRIs also operate in Uruguay.
 Tata Motors began operating in Uruguay in May 2015.

 Citizens of Uruguay are eligible for scholarships under the Indian Technical and Economic Cooperation Programme.
 Many Uruguayan diplomats have received training in the Foreign Service Institute of India.